manoahLinks/cronLock/README.md

 ## What is this?

-A proof-of-concept demonstrating autonomous IoT payments using Coinbase's x402 protocol.
+A proof-of-concept demonstrating autonomous IoT payments using Cronos's x402 protocol.
 Physical lockers that unlock when you pay with cryptocurrency—showcasing the future of machine-to-machine commerce and pay-per-use infrastructure.

 ## The Problem